MoElaSec/PHP_Journey/6.Registration Form using GET, POST Methods/README.md

 - Forms can be submitted to the server for processing using either POST or GET method.
 - Form values submitted via the POST method are encapsulated in the HTTP body.
 - Form values submitted via the GET method are appended and displayed in the URL.

+> To define a radio group, you assign the same name to all the radio buttons in the same group.